 Certification examinations certify a student's expertise in the seminal texts, research traditions, and theoretical perspectives that represent the history of English Education as an academic discipline and that inform research in the more specialized field of study defined by a student's anticipated dissertation project.
 Doctoral students in English Education must pass two separate certification examinations.
 Examination 1 is a take-home examination, seven days in duration, covering the history of English education with a focus on one of the major curricular strands within the discipline.
 Examination 2, covering a specialized disciplinary area related to the student's dissertation topic, is a take-home written examination to be completed within a time frame (up to one semester) set by the student's faculty advisor.
 The topics and texts to be covered by the two examinations and the examination questions are determined by each student's advisor in consultation with the student who will be examined.
 All Certification Examinations are overseen by the Office of Doctoral Studies and are scheduled for administration on specified dates during the year, usually in October, February and June.
-Students must register for a Certification Exam at least one month before the examination will be administered.
-Students become eligible to register for Certification Examinations when their signed approval form for the 5504 Research Paper has been filed in the English Education Program office.
+Students must register for a Certification Examinations when their signed approval form for the 5504 Research Paper has been filed in the English Education Program office.